* Cost Includes In-Country Flights: Moscow to Mineralnye Vody to St. Petersburg

 The current currency of Russia is the Ruble.
 Currency can be easily converted at banks, hotels and kiosks.
 Check a financial newspaper or www.xe.com for the current exchange rate prior to departure.

 You should find that $500-$800 for spending money is adequate for restaurant meals, drinks and pocket money.
 Moscow has a very high cost of living, and the falling dollar has not helped the U.S. traveler.
 For this reason we would suggest taking a little more spending money on this trip.

 Cash machines are still the best way to get money in country, so if you are in doubt, be sure to bring your cash card.
 Cash machines are readily available in Moscow and St. Petersburg, but become increasingly difficult to find outside of the main urban areas.

 Credit cards are accepted in most, but not all, areas.

 Everyone has a preferred way to carry money.
 Some use money belts, others have hidden pockets.
-Whatever you do, be aware of pickpockets and thieves in any area which caters to tourists.
+Whatever you do, be aware of pickpockets in any area which caters to tourists.